-The Independent Review is the acclaimed interdisciplinary journal devoted to the study of political economy and the critical analysis of government policy.
-The Independent Review is thoroughly researched, peer-reviewed, and based on scholarship of the highest caliber.
-However, unlike so many other journals, it is also provocative, lucid, and written in an engaging style.
-Ranging across the fields of economics, political science, law, history, philosophy, and sociology, The Independent Review boldly challenges the politicization and bureaucratization of our world, featuring in-depth examinations of past, present, and future policy issues by some of the world’s leading scholars and experts.
+Thoroughly researched, peer-reviewed, and based on scholarship of the highest caliber, The Independent Review is the acclaimed interdisciplinary journal devoted to the study of political economy and the critical analysis of government policy.
+Provocative, lucid, and written in an engaging style, The Independent Review covers economics, political science, law, history, philosophy, and sociology, as it boldly challenges the politicization and bureaucratization of our world with in-depth examinations of policy issues by some of the world’s leading scholars and experts.

 The Future of Higher EducationWhat are the key problems and biggest opportunities higher education faces now and will face in the future?
 How will higher education change?
 How should it change?
 This issue of The Independent Review contains nine thought-provoking responses in this symposium on the future of higher education.
 Also in this issue: Uncertainty under Socialism; Ukrainian development from the 19th century to modern times; and more!